Skip to main content

 1. Vehicle

-2. private property, including but not limited to residential, commercial, industrial, agricultural, institutional or undeveloped property, unless the owner has provided express consent or has posted a sign indicating that it is permissible to carry on the premises a concealed handgun with a valid and lawfully issued permit under N.J.S.2C:58-4
+2. Private property, “held open to the public” including but not limited to residential, commercial, industrial, agricultural, institutional, or undeveloped property, unless the owner has provided express consent or has posted a sign indicating that it is permissible to carry on the premises a concealed handgun with a valid and lawfully issued permit under N.J.S.2C:58-4

 The court’s decision only impacts carry rights for the duration of the state’s appeal and does not necessarily mean that the state’s appeal will ultimately be successful.

-Gun owners should take care to stay informed of all developments in this case as they occur, since this situation remains subject to change at any moment.
+Gun owners should take the responsibility to stay informed of all developments in this case as they occur since this situation remains subject to change at any moment.